 Employees are generally protected by the First Amendment right to free speech.
 This means they are usually free to express their opinions about their employer, even if those opinions are negative.
 However, there are some exceptions to this rule.
 For example, employees may be unable to make false or defamatory statements about their employer.

-In addition, employers may have their policies regarding Glassdoor reviews.
+In addition, employers may have their own policies regarding Glassdoor reviews.
 These policies may prohibit employees from making negative or defamatory statements about the company.
-Employees who violate these policies may be subject to disciplinary action, up to and including termination.
+Employees who violate these policies may be subject to disciplinary action, including termination.

 If you are an employee considering leaving a Glassdoor review, weighing the potential risks and benefits is crucial.
-Consulting with an attorney is a good idea if you are still determining whether your review would be protected.
+Consulting with an attorney is a good idea if you still determine whether your review would be protected.

 False or defamatory reviews can also be removed from Glassdoor.
 Suppose an employee has posted false or inaccurate information, violating local laws and regulations.
 In that case, you may have grounds to delete the review.